 Attitude towards tax planning and level of risk it is prepared to accept

-We will maintain a low risk rating with HMRC
+We expect to maintain a low risk rating with HMRC.

 We seek to be efficient in our tax affairs but ensure that any planning is based on sound commercial principles.

 We will take advantage of the reliefs and incentives that exist but show respect for the intention of the law, as well as the letter, at all times.